Sobolev $(p,q)$-extension operators and Neumann eigenvalues: Introduction

-Estimates of Neumann eigenvalues of the $p$-Laplace operator in non-convex domains are a long-standing and complicated problem \cite{ENT,PS51}.
-The classical result by Payne and Weinberger \cite{PW} states that in convex domains $\Omega\subset\mathbb{R}^n$, $n\geq 2$, the first non-trivial Neumann eigenvalue:
+Based on the obtained extension norm estimates, we turn to spectral problems for the $p$-Laplace operator.
+Estimates for the first non-trivial Neumann eigenvalue of the $p$-Laplace operator in non-convex domains represent a long-standing and difficult problem~\cite{ENT,PS51}.
+In the classical linear case \(p=2\), Payne and Weinberger~\cite{PW} proved that for any convex domain \(\Omega \subset \mathbb{R}^n\), \(n \ge 2\),